My very first attempt at making money on Craigslist was selling a few 5 gallon buckets of interior paint, a few years

-Once you find an item you want, generally the owner will have a number/address that you contact so that you can tell them you’re coming by for it.
+Once you find an item you want, generally the owner will have a number/address that you contact so that you can tell them you’re interested.

 The rest is very simple.

-Most of the items you’re looking at will be of good quality, though some are pretty crummy.
+Most of the items you’re looking at will be of good quality, though some are just garbage.
 Just pass these!

 It’s worth noting that there are also strange sorts of free stuff that you see very often, like scrap wood and excess dirt.
 While those might look useless to you, there are certainly people who can take it and make the best of it.